 Chris leads Sand County Foundation’s communications and development programs.
-She joined the foundation in 2013, bringing more than 20 years of experience in marketing, strategic communication and stakeholder relations to the organization.
-A former journalist, she covered government, public policy and politics for nearly ten years at the Wisconsin State Capitol as Managing Editor for the Wisconsin Radio Network.
+She joined the Foundation in 2013, bringing more than 20 years of experience in marketing, strategic communication and stakeholder relations to the organization.
+A former journalist, she covered government, public policy and politics for nearly 10 years at the Wisconsin State Capitol as Managing Editor for the Wisconsin Radio Network.
 As a partner in an advertising agency with a special emphasis on brand development, she consulted with organizations across the U.S. on marketing and communications issues, and led successful public relations programs securing prominent national media coverage.
 Her work spans industries and issues ranging from food production and medical research to environmental science and economic development.

-Craig joined Sand County Foundation in October 2013 as a soil and water program director.
+Craig joined Sand County Foundation in 2013 as a soil and water program director.
 He worked for seven years with the USDA's Natural Resources Conservation Service, first in California as an agricultural engineer, then in Wisconsin as coordinator of a multi-county resource conservation and development council and as statewide manager of easement and financial assistance programs.
 Craig also managed conservation initiatives for a non-profit organic farming business incubator program in California, evaluated watershed planning projects as a M.S. thesis in Peru, and developed domestic water projects as a Peace Corps volunteer in Honduras.
 His experience includes agricultural conservation partnerships in watersheds of the Great Lakes, Monterey Bay, and the Andes.

 Greg joined Sand County Foundation in 2010 as coordinator of a watershed nutrient management project in the West Branch of the Milwaukee River.
 In 2013, he began overseeing all field activities for water quality and nutrient management work.
 Born and raised in the Upper Peninsula of Mich., Greg has a degree in Wildlife Biology and Management from Central Michigan University.
 From 2004 to 2010, he worked in wetland, prairie, and forest restoration and research.
 Prior to Sand County Foundation, Greg worked for Ducks Unlimited, the Nature Conservancy, USDA – Natural Resources Conservation Service and the US Geological Survey.